mfaisalkhatri/restful-ecommerce/readme.md

 ```

 ### Validations
-1. Username and Password are mandatory fields in the request payload.
+1. `username` and `password` are mandatory fields in the request payload.
-2. If username or password fields are not supplied, 400 status code will be displayed with the following message:
+2. If `username` or `password` fields are not supplied, then status code - 400 should be displayed with the following message:
 ```JSON
 {
     "message": "Username and Password is required for authentication!"
 }
 ```
-3. If username and password does not match, authentication will fail with status code - 401 and following message
+3. If `username` and `password` does not match, authentication will fail with status code - 401 and following message

 ```JSON
 {
  "message": "Authentication Failed!
 Invalid username or password!"
 }
 ```